hr-it-solutions/DD_imgcopyresized/README.md

 PHP 5.6 is recommended

 # DEMO
-There´s also an available.
+There´s also a demo available.

- To test that Demo on you php environment.
- open /demo/index.php on you editor and jump to Line 33
+ To test that demo on you php environment. open /demo/index.php on you editor and jump to Line 33

       <!-- DD_ImgCopyResized implementation step by step - Manual  -->

- There you can find a step by step manual (See Comments on demo/index.php) Please read all Steps there.
+ There you can find a step by step manual (See Comments on demo/index.php) Please read all steps there.

- Good Luck
+ Good luck

 -